brianduff/mlogagent/Readme.md

     # Another method, demonstrating custom options
     - anotherMethod(ILfrodo/Test$VirtualFile;)Ljava/lang/String;
         # By default, when we hit the method breakpoint, we'll log the first method parameter (index 1)
-        # You can override this with the param option
+        # You can override this with the param property
         - param: 2
         # By default, when we hit the method breakpoint, we'll call toString() on one of the method
         # parameters.
 You can override this to call a different method with the displayMethod
-        # parameter.
+        # property.
 The method must take no arguments and return a java.lang.String.
         - displayMethod: getPath
         # If you want to, you can display a miniature stack trace when the breakpoint is hit using
-        # the showTrace parameter.
+        # the showTrace property.
 By default, we don't do this.
+        - showTrace: true

+    - aThirdMethod(I[Lfrodo/Test$VirtualFile;)Ljava/lang/String;
+        - param: 2
+        # Sometimes the method parameter you care about doesn't have a convenient method you can
+        # call to convert it into a string.
+In these cases, it can be useful to call a static
+        # method instead, passing in the parameter, and have it return a String to display instead.
+        # Arrays are a really good example of this.
+Here's how to do this using the `displayMethodStatic`
+        # property.
+The static method must take the parameter you've selected as its only argument,
+        # and must return a String.
+        - displayMethodStatic: java/util/Arrays.toString([Ljava/lang/Object;)Ljava/lang/String;
         - showTrace: true
 ```